With the increasing popularity of renewable energy sources, heat pumps are now popular eco-friendly alternatives to fossil fuels.

 It is recommended that you check specific details of the system annually with a professional installer assessing the system every four years.
-After an inspection, a professional installer will provide written details regarding the state of the heat pump and indication of potential problems.
+After an inspection, a professional installer will provide written details regarding the state of the heat pump and an indication of potential problems.

 Of course, it is recommended that one check the parts of the heat pump system before use, including the pipes, the electronic devices, components of fittings, and the pump.

 For instance, a heat pump warranty for workmanship can last for approximately ten years.
-Moreover, the Quality Assured National Warranties offer various kinds of protection for heat pump usage.
+The Quality Assured National Warranties offer various kinds of protection for heat pump usage.

-According to a population survey, the British government offers two types of programmes to support the installation of renewable heat pump systems.
+The UK government offers two types of programmes to support the installation of renewable heat pump systems.
 The Domestic Renewable Heat Incentive, also known as the DRHI, is available to social landlords, homeowners, self-builders and private landlords.
 The Non-domestic Renewable Heat Incentive, also known as the NRHI, is available to all companies, industries and public sector organisations.